By C.K. MacLeod and Carla Douglas

 An editing tool can alert you to potential problems with your writing.
 You need to decide when to address a highlighted instance and when to ignore it.

-For example, the Hemingway app will highlight adverbs in blue, so you can, presumably, obliterate them.
+For example, the Hemingway app will highlight adverbs in blue, so you can delete them.
 Why?
 Adverbs can clutter your writing and indicate instances of telling instead of showing.
 (Show, don’t tell!)

 But does that mean you need to excise every adverb in sight?
 No. Depending on what you’re writing, you may choose to sprinkle adverbs as you would expensive fleur de sel.